 Halls is best known for his dynamic and intelligent work with major symphony orchestras and opera companies, and for his probing and vibrant interpretations of music of all periods.
 In great demand in America he has appears with such orchestras as the Chicago Symphony, Cleveland Orchestra, Houston Symphony, Indianapolis Symphony, Philadelphia Orchestra, Seattle Symphony, Toronto Symphony and Washington National Symphony.
 Also highly regarded in Europe, appearances include Concentus Musicus Wien, Frankfurt Radio Symphony, Iceland Symphony Orchestra Mozarteumorchester Salzburg, MDR Sinfonieorchester Leipzig, Warsaw Philharmonic and BBC Scottish Symphony Orchestra.

 The word “versatile” is often applied to musicians; in the case of the British conductor Matthew Halls, it is particularly well deserved.
-Although he first came to prominence as a keyboard player and early music conductor, Halls, still in his thirties, is now better known for his dynamic and intelligent work with major symphony orchestras and opera companies, and for his probing and vibrant interpretations of music of all periods.
+With his probing and vibrant interpretations of music of all periods, he is known for his dynamic and intelligent work with major symphony orchestras, choirs and opera companies.

 Promoters please note: if you wish to include this biography in a concert programme etc, please contact Hazard Chase to ensure that you receive the most up to date version.
 Email: Nickie Osborne